Skip to content

 RecordVersionMarker dataclass

-RecordVersionMarker(change_id, version, min_supported, max_supported)
+RecordVersionMarker(change_id, version, min_supported, max_supported, result_kind='version')

 Command recording a workflow code-version marker.